 As we can see, the graph is only showing the reference stroke, the current stroke has just begun.
-It might be helpful now to watch a short video, to see how this looks in action and getting a feeling for the way acceleration changes over the course of a stroke.
+The green line is the speed corresponding to the typical stroke boat acceleration (red).

 The boat is slowest right after the catch.
 That’s because we have had negative acceleration all the way into the catch and up until the early part of the leg drive.
 Until the blades have fully caught on stretcher force is exceeding handle force, resulting in negative acceleration.
 The point that the acceleration crosses the x-axis, marks the point in time when the boat is slowest.
 It’s crucial to get beyond that point as fast as possible to achieve a high average velocity over the stroke.
 When handle force exceeds stretcher force, the boat starts accelerating.
 Positive acceleration should be maintained during the whole drive phase.
 The area under the drive phase’s acceleration determines the total gain in velocity and should be maximised.
 A good coordination between leg, upper body and arms is required to achieve a purposeful acceleration curve.